 The steps to achieving this calm, broad and resourceful state are very simple and anyone can do it.
 You can try it right now but of course you will have to read through the process first before you can practice it.

-The Span Of Periphery – A Walkthrough
+The Span Of Periphery – Create Calm from Chaos

 To begin, get comfortable, let your thoughts drift, stop paying attention to any of them.
 Choose something small or even a mark on the wall in front of you that is slightly above eye level.
 While focusing on that spot, continue to breathe slowly and deeply.

 Without moving your eyes, allow your vision to de-focus so the spot becomes blurry.
 It is o.k. to blink; this is not a staring challenge.
 Now begin to broaden your view but maintain the connection to the original spot.
 Gradually extend into your periphery and continue to do so until you become aware of as much of the room as possible.
 To help you achieve the wide view, when you are first learning the technique, you can hold your hands out in front of you at eye level, shoulder width apart.
 Keeping your focus on the point in front of you, slowly move your hands outwards and backwards, allowing your eyes to take in all the sights between them.
 See everything but don’t look at anything.